esome/golang-enum/README.md

 )
 ```

-## 🤔 QnA
+## 1.4. 🤔 QnA

-1. **What happens when enums are added in Go itself?** I'll keep it alive until someone uses it but I expect the project popularity to quickly die out when there is native language support for enums.
+1. **What happens when enums are added in Go itself?** I'll keep it alive until someone uses it, but I expect the project popularity to quickly die out when there is native language support for enums.
 When you can mess with the compiler itself, you can do more.
 For example, this package can't provide an exhaustiveness check for switch statements using enums (maybe only by implementing a linter) but proper language-level enums would most likely have it.
-1. **Is it reliable?** Yes, pretty much.
+2. **Is it reliable?** Yes, pretty much.
 It has good tests but most importantly it's a small project with just a bit of the actual code that is hard to mess up.
-1. **Is it maintained?** The project is pretty much feature-complete, so there is nothing for me to commit and release daily.
-However, I accept contributions (see below).
+3. **Is it maintained?** The project will review and merge upstream changes regularly, if they can be adopted easily.
+However, active development is unlikely to happen, since it is considered feature-complete, very much like the original one.
+4. **What if I found a bug?**
+   1. Please check, whether the bug exists in the original project as well, and follow their contribution policies.
+Then the point above applies.
-1. **What if I found a bug?** Fork the project, fix the bug, write some tests, and open a Pull Request.
-I usually merge and release any contributions within a day.
+   2. If it only exists here, fork the project, fix the bug, write some tests, and open a Pull Request.
+It will be reviewed contemporary.